-The total of segment assets is measured based on all assets (including goodwill) of a segment, as included in the internal management reports that are reviewed by the Group's Chief Executive Officer.
-Segment total assets is used to measure the return on assets of each segment.
+The total of segment assets is measured based on all assets (including goodwill) of a segment, as included in the internal management reports that are reviewed by the CODM.
+Segment total asset is used to measure the return on assets of each segment.